 The Stadium of Light is the home of Sunderland Association football club.
 It was opened in July 1997 and currently has a capacity of 49,000.
-In addition to hosting Sunderland AFC games the stadium has also hosted international football games and has now become a very popular venue for some of the country's most famous bands to hold concerts and have recently seen Oasis, Take That, Pink and The Kings of Leon perform at the Stadium.
+In addition to hosting Sunderland AFC games the stadium has also hosted international football games and has now become a very popular venue for some famous artists/bands to hold concerts for example Pink, Beyonce, Bruce Springsteen have performed at the Stadium.